Blyzz616/diZcord/README.md

 ./restart.sh
 ```

-IF anyone is online, it will give them 5 minutes to get to safety.
+If anyone is online in your Project Zomboid server , it will give them 5 minutes to get to safety.
 It will also anounce this in-game.
 You can also shorten that 5 minutes when you enter the restart command like so:

 ```
 ./restart <option>
 ```

-where <option> can be 1, 2, 3, 4, 5 or now
+where <option> can be "`1`", "`2`", "`3`", "`4`", "`5`" or "`now`"

-The script will start PRoject Zomboid in it's own Screen session.
+The script will start Project Zomboid in it's own Screen session to ensure that you can log out of the server session without killing your PZ server.
 To access the screen session:

 ```
 screen -r PZ